cisagov/skeleton-golang-package/CONTRIBUTING.md

 root of the project by running the `nix develop` command.

-The [flake.nix](flake.nix) file within the root of this project lists the dependencies this project needs as well as the location of the package to build.
+The [flake.nix](flake.nix) file within the root of this project lists the dependencies this project needs, as well as the location of the package to build.
 After the installation of Nix, you can build the package by simply running: `nix build`

 Nix will use the Go version specified in the project, and if you have a previously